 Verdict: The Kithouse B6 is a genuinely good headphone amp.
 Tonally speaking, it sounds good, and looks-wise it’s pretty unique, especially with the wood effect trim.
 It’s well made, too, although I do feel a dial would have been a better choice for level control than the slider they fitted.
 It’s one of the easiest headphone amps to use, and the fact that it offers Bluetooth input at such a low price is quite remarkable.

 Andoer aren’t a big name, but this metal focused headphone amp really impressed.
 As far as form factor goes, it’s a bug style amp with a fixed position jack and a tiny body, measuring just 1.5” x 3.4”.
 After charging this amp to 100% we got around 4 hours of use, which is definitely enough to get through most practice sessions.

 Verdict: The Andoer Vitoos Heavy Rock headphone amp offers great tones for anybody looking for a darker sound.
-The majority of headphone amps aim for mass appeal, and offer a wide range of tones, but Andoer have chosen to drill down to a very specific niche and have made a great little headphone amp for those who strictly play metal.
+The majority of headphone amps for guitar aim for mass appeal, and offer a wide range of tones, but Andoer have chosen to drill down to a very specific niche and have made a great little headphone amp for those who strictly play metal.

-In many ways, shopping for a headphone amplifier isn’t much different to shopping for a regular amp, after all, the features of the best headphone amps are largely similar to their larger counterparts, albeit compressed to a smaller scale.
+In many ways, shopping for a headphone amplifier isn’t much different to shopping for a regular amp, after all, the features of the best headphone guitar amps are largely similar to their larger counterparts, albeit compressed to a smaller scale.
 Some of the features available on today’s headphone amps include:

 Metronomes keep a steady rhythm in the form of continuous clicking.
 They are great for practicing scales and strumming rhythms.